Merge vs. Unified.to: A 2026 Comparison for SaaS and AI Teams

 Both Merge and Unified.to support agent tool-calling.
 The architectural difference between them shapes what the agent sees.

-Merge Agent Handler sits on Merge's sync-and-cache data layer.
+Merge Agent Handler sits on Merge's sync-and-store data layer.
+Merge's own documentation notes that the agent's tool calls aren't cached server-side — each call produces a fresh call to the third party — but the normalized data the agent reasons over is Merge's stored copy, as current as the last sync.
 Tools registered with the agent operate on whatever was last synced from the source system.

 Unified MCP is an MCP server that provides Unified's normalized objects to MCP-compatible clients (Anthropic, OpenAI, Google Gemini, Cohere, and others).
-Tool calls execute against the live source API at request time.
-Workday is one of 446+ integrations exposed through the same MCP URL, with connection-scoped permissions and tool filtering.
+Tool calls execute against the live source API at request time, so an agent reading from a deep enterprise system — Workday, for instance — sees current state, not a synced copy.
+Every one of the 510+ integrations is reachable through the same MCP URL, with connection-scoped permissions and tool filtering.

 What are the security and compliance postures?